jenkinsci/reliza-integration-plugin/README.md

 * *withReliza*: Wrapper will call Reliza Hub to get new version to be released.
 Version, docker safe version, and latest release commit can then be accessed using **env.VERSION**, **env.DOCKER_VERSION**, and **env.LATEST_COMMIT**
     * uri: Uri is defaulted to https://app.relizahub.com but this parameter can override it if necessary
     * projectId: Uuid of project required only if authenticating using an organization wide api
+    * onlyVersion: If set to true then only version info will be obtained and release creation will be skipped
     * jenkinsVersionMeta: If set to true, will set the metadata flag to the Jenkins build id
     * customVersionMeta: Will set the metadata flag to a custom value and overrides jenkinsVersionMeta
     * customVersionModifier Will set modifier flag to a custom value